Grading every Premier League team's 2024/25 season

 West Ham entered the campaign with Julen Lopetegui in the door as manager and would've been hopeful of building on the previous season's ninth-place finish, but the new boss had little impact, managing just five wins before getting the sack in January.

-Since Graham Potter's subsequent appointment there has been a very slight upturn in form, but the Hammers are nowhere near the European charge as the season approaches its climax, which surely would have been the pre-season target.
+Since Graham Potter's subsequent appointment there has been little improvement, and the Hammers find themselves miles away from the European charge, which surely would have been the pre-season target.

 Wolverhampton Wanderers